aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 To create an SSH tunnel, you need an Amazon EC2 instance running in the same Amazon VPC as your Amazon DocumentDB cluster.
 You can either use an existing EC2 instance in the same VPC as your cluster or create one.
-Connecting from outside the Amazon VPC using a SSH tunnel will have the following impact on the [JDBC connection string](connection-string.md):
+Connecting from outside the Amazon VPC using an SSH tunnel will have the following impact on the [JDBC connection string](connection-string.md):
 1. If your cluster has Transport Layer Security (TLS) enabled, you will need to add the `tlsAllowInvalidHostNames=true` option.
 2. As the SSH tunnel is running on your local computer, the host name must be set to `localhost`.
 3. If your local port (`-L <local-port>:<cluster-host>:<remote-port>`) configured for the SSH tunnel is not the default port (27017) for Amazon DocumentDB, ensure the connection string host setting for your SSH tunnel is properly set in the [JDBC connection string](connection-string.md).
-4. The `replicaSet` option is not supported when using a SSH tunnel.
+4. The `replicaSet` option is not supported when using an SSH tunnel.

 Start an SSH port-forwarding tunnel to the cluster with the following command: